-Decreased absolute neutrophil counts and decreased platelet counts were reported in association with sunitinib (see section 4.8).
-The above events were not cumulative, were typically reversible, and generally did not result in treatment discontinuation.
+Decreased absolute neutrophil counts and decreased platelet counts were reported in clinical trials.
+Such events were not cumulative, were typically reversible and generally did not result in treatment discontinuation.
 In addition, some cases of fatal hemorrhage associated with thrombocytopenia were reported through post-marketing experience.

-Complete blood counts should be performed at the beginning of each treatment cycle for patients receiving treatment with sunitinib (see section 4.8).
+Complete blood counts should be performed at the beginning of each treatment cycle for patients receiving treatment with sunitinib.